- Policies for Hold Triggers

 Policies for Hold Implementation.
 Related policies and procedures should be created for the implementation of the Holds.
 These written policies must be tailored to the particular needs of the organization and have built-in levels of proportionality of response.
 Id.
 The flow chart below adapted from the Sedona Commentary can be included as part of an organization’s standard policies and procedures.

 Email Retention Policies.
 Written policies should be created or updated that are tailored to the particular needs of the organization and coordinated with the litigation hold procedures.
-This requires careful study before adoption and typically involves different retention times for different classes of employees.
+This requires careful study before adoption and may involve different retention times for different classes of employees.
 See: The Sedona Conference® Commentary on Email Management, August 2007.

 Information Governance.
 The organization should create global policies and procedures to govern all information, both paper and electronic.
 The policies include: